fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 *https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/LinkedHashMap.html*

 Essentially we are talking about hashMaps and hashSet that retain the order of insertion due to a linked list running below.
+Their main use it when writing and reading Maps or Set to file, if we don't use their corresponding linked version we can't be sure that we are writing and then reading back the content in the same order, and this might cause some problem in the program's logic.